HenriqueDiasSilva/GANAN/README.md

 ## 🖊️ Licença

-Este projeto é licensiado sob a licença MIT.
+Este projeto é licenciado sob a licença MIT.

 ---